nik1996/Email-author-classifier/README.md

 2. Support Vector Machines (SVM) Classifier (0.991 accuracy)
 3. Decision Tree Classifier (0.979)

-SVM classifier performs best in classifying email author as Chris or Sara with an accuracy of 0.991 or 99.1%.
+SVM classifier performs best in predicting email author as Chris or Sara with an accuracy of 0.991 or 99.1%.